Quantum algorithm for one-quasiparticle excitations in the thermodynamic limit via cluster-additive block diagonalization: Linked-cluster expansion for effective one-quasiparticle picture

 \subsection{Linked-cluster expansions}

-In this subsection, we first outline the LCE framework assuming a suitable effective Hamiltonian exists, then specify the requirements it must satisfy.
+In this subsection, we first outline the LCE framework assuming a suitable effective Hamiltonian exists, and then specify the requirements it must satisfy.

-The general formalism for perturbative and non-perturbative LCEs is reviewed in Refs.\,\cite{Oitmaa2006,TANG2013557,Rigol2006}.
+The general formalism for perturbative and nonperturbative LCEs is reviewed in Refs.\,\cite{Oitmaa2006,TANG2013557,Rigol2006}.
 First introduced for perturbative calculations of ground-state energies in quantum many-body systems, LCEs were subsequently extended to the study of excitation energies \cite{Gelfand1996}.
-The core idea of LCEs is to use the inclusion-exclusion principle to sum up additive quantities.
-Let us for the moment assume that the 1QP effective Hamiltonian $H^{1}_{\mathrm{eff}, C}$ is such an additive quantity acting as a linear operator in the space of $N$ excitations.
-Then the LCE scheme goes as follows:
+The core idea of LCEs is to decompose the lattice into topologically distinct, finite connected subgraphs called clusters $C$, and use the inclusion-exclusion principle to sum up their additive contributions to recover thermodynamic-limit properties.
+Let us for the moment assume that the 1QP effective Hamiltonian $H^{[1]}_{\mathrm{eff}, C}$ is such an additive quantity acting as a linear operator in the space of $N$ excitations.
+Then, the LCE scheme goes as follows.

+A cluster is a finite set of sites connected by bonds, where sites carry on-site Hamiltonian terms (transverse and longitudinal fields) and bonds carry the two-body interactions ($XX$ couplings).
+These clusters are chosen with rectangular graph expansion having the dimensions $L_m \times L_n \leq N_{\mathrm{max}}$ where $N_{\mathrm{max}}$, is the maximum number of spins taken in NLCE calculation.\\

 The reduced contribution of a cluster $C$ is defined recursively as

 where $w_{C'/C}$ counts embeddings of the subgraph $C'$ inside $C$.
 Summing the reduced contributions gives the effective 1QP Hamiltonian in the thermodynamic limit,